zmon1010/kendo-ui-core/docs/knowledge-base/change_header_color_child_grids.md

 ## Description

-Your project might require you to set different header colors to the child grids of a hierarchical Kendo UI Grid.
+How to set different header colors to the child grids.

 ## Possible Solution